 Factors To Consider While Buying RX 580

 Purchasing the best RX 580 graphics card might seem pretty straightforward, but buying the RX 580 variant that perfectly complements your particular build is a whole different ordeal.
 Generally, as with any other purchase, some factors do have to be considered in the buying decision for a graphics card, and the RX 580 is no exception.
-Following are some of the things that you should definitely keep in mind when purchasing a graphics card in 2021.
+Following are some of the things that you should definitely keep in mind when purchasing a graphics card.

 When we talk about the thermal management of a graphics card, the overall premise is really straightforward.
 The heatsink assembly of the card has to be able to dissipate the heat that is being produced by the GPU and the associated components such as memory modules and VRM components, etc. A graphics card that is unable to cope with the amount of heat being produced will ultimately overheat and that will lead to severe thermal throttling in modern GPUs, a process that can hamper performance quite significantly.
 Therefore, it is crucial to identify the different types of cooling solutions implemented in the numerous variants that are available on the market for each card, and research their pros and cons in terms of performance.